joblobob/conferences/CppNorth2023.md

 Being on the stage of an international C++ conference has always been a dream of mine, now I hope I'll inspire others to share their passion!

-So.... no time for realizeing too much what just happened, we're getting lunch at the St-Lawrence market!
+So.... no time for realizing too much what just happened, we're getting lunch at the St-Lawrence market!
+What a nice place to discover!
+I missed it last year, how could I!

+Back in time for Conor Hoekstra's **Composition Intuition** talk!
+A quick but thorough overview (?) of APL, BQN, array languages and combinators.
+I didn't know much about those languages, and even though they feel quite far from my field, I like the logic behind them.

 ## Day 3